orientalArg/astro-blog/README.md

 Follow Astro build on [Twitter](https://twitter.com/astrodotbuild) to be aware of the news.

-## For blog administration look at the [Nina + Astro](https://tina.io/docs/frameworks/astro/) documentation
+## For blog administration look at the [Tina + Astro](https://tina.io/docs/frameworks/astro/) documentation

-Nina is a very easy to set up `Headless CMS` wich is usually use as admin panel for `Markdown` files, if you know a little bit about JS OOP it'll be very easy to taloring.
+Tina is a very easy to set up `Headless CMS` wich is usually use as admin panel for `Markdown` files, if you know a little bit about JS OOP it'll be very easy to taloring.